freedomofpress/securedrop-docs/creating_your_account.rst

 |Activation|

-After you've been activated by us and you're ready to login, continue reading below.
+After you've been activated by us and you're ready to login, continue to the next step.

 .. |Registration| image:: images/register.png
 .. |Activation| image:: images/activated.png